rivernews/social-computing-tokachu-backend/README.md

 - `Do you wish to continue with CodeCommit? (y/N)`, say `N` or hit enter.
 - Start coding
 - `git add . && git commit -m "fix" && git push`
+- `eb deploy`.
+Wait for it to finish.
+- `eb open` to open the website / server.

 ### ~~Initial Setup on Ubuntu~~